patrickswickard/international_newspapers/README.md

 * Create code to scrape a subset of interest similar to above (with a query or all articles with a null query)

 * "Good citizen" bonus for identifying missing data that can be trivially enhanced in on Wikidata itself.

+Horizon:

+* Useful uses for this include as above creating an instantly-searchable set of endpoints or a means to create repositories of sets of text for analysis from various news sources

+* Playful uses for this could combine other fun and useless scripts such as hunting for accidental haikus, etc.